 By converting the image to black and white, more emphasis is placed on the main subject.

 So how do you convert your images to black and white?
-Most iPhone photo editing apps allow you to create black and white images.
+Most iPhone photo editing apps and photoshop apps allow you to create black and white images.

 Start by opening the color image in Snapseed, then tap the pencil icon at the bottom right of the screen.
 Scroll down to the Filters section, then select either Black & White or Noir.